Undergraduate Essay Tips & Strategies

 10. Don't be gimmicky.
 Avoid using definitions to begin your essay.
 This crutch was extremely popular in the late 90's, but is now synonymous with sloppy writing.
 Avoid using cute or "meaningful" quotations, unless they perfectly fit the character and tone of your essay.
 Quotations are terrific if they are seldom-quoted and deeply relevant to your chosen topic.
 All too often, though, their usage is cliche and the resulting essay is unimaginative.

 11. Don't play games with the word limit.
 Don't use a miniscule type size or invisible border to shrink an essay to the stipulated length.
 Except in extreme circumstances, your finished essay should adhere to the maximum word limit.
 In many cases, less is more.
 Convery your points quickly and efficiently; don't feel obligated to "fill" extra space.

 From our experience, the biggest mistake applicants make is trying too hard.
-Most essays are long, boring laundry lists of achievements that are already presented elsewhere in the application.
-Ironically, unsuccessful candidates rarely reveal enough about themselves for the reader to get to know them.
 Rather than reveal their unique personality, many try to impress the committee with their youthful idealism and good intentions.
 They write a long, boring piece about the need to promote world peace or end hunger.
 Sadly, these preachy "Miss America"-type essays are rarely successful.